NathanTaylorHunt/GoogleTrendsSnapshot/README.md

 ## How to Use
 Enter search terms by typing them into the console.
 Terms are added to the list.

-+ Type 'snap' to take a snap shot with the previously entered terms.
++ Type 'snap' to take a snapshot with the previously entered terms.
 Typing this will launch Chrome and take a snapshot, saving it to the snapshots folder.
 + Type 'delete' plus a number to delete a term from the list.
 + Type 'clear' to clear all terms from the list.
 + Type 'exit' to quit the program.